Last updated on .

 Bağlarbaşı is one of the busiest areas of the district of Üsküdar in Istanbul, Turkey.
 It’s easily accessible via a stop the M5 metro line.

-The area doesn’t really have anything of value for tourists, but it has to closest metro stop to the Tiled Mosque and Atik Valide Mosque.
+Bağlarbaşı doesn’t really have anything of value for tourists, but it has to closest metro stop to the Tiled Mosque (8 minute walk) and Atik Valide Mosque (15 minute walk).
 To make the most out of your trip, you can stop and see the landmarks below on your way to the mosques.

 Bağlarbaşı Surp Haç Armenian Cemetery

-Once I exited the metro at Bağlarbaşı station, I immediately saw a large cemetery directly across the street.
-The Bağlarbaşı Surp Haç Armenian Cemetery (Bağlarbaşı Surp Haç Ermeni Mezarlığı) was founded in 1551 and is made up of two sections.
+Once I exited the metro at Bağlarbaşı station, I immediately saw the gates to a large cemetery directly across the street.
+The Bağlarbaşı Surp Haç Armenian Cemetery (Bağlarbaşı Surp Haç Ermeni Mezarlığı) was founded in 1551 and consists of two sections.
 The southern section belongs to the Surp Garabed Church Foundation while the northern section belongs to the Surp Haç Church Foundation.

 The cemetery was surrounded by high walls in 1885.
 Several important Armenians who contributed to Ottoman society are buried there, including poet Mateos Zarifyan (1894-1924); architect Sarkis Balyan (1835-1899); Patriarch Yegise Turyan (1860-1930); and poet Bedros Turyan (1851-1872).